-Youth involved with child welfare have a wide variety of needs that are required to be met in order for them to thrive and succeed.
-There are many resources and tools available to help prepare youth for a variety of events and challenges, such as moving out on their own, pursuing their education, searching for a job, money management, and more.
-The following resources provide informative briefs and guidelines to aid youth while they are in foster care or preparing to transition from foster care, including state and local examples.
+Like all young people, youth involved with child welfare have a wide variety of needs that must be met in order for them to thrive and succeed.
+There are many resources and tools available to help prepare youth as they navigate the child welfare system and prepare for independence, including those to help them pursue their education, search for a job, move out on their own, manage their money, and more.
+The following resources provide informative briefs and guidelines to aid youth while they are in foster care or preparing to transition from foster care, including State and local examples.

 Casey Family Programs (2016)